-Production puppets, models of aircraft and other machinery, sets, Gerry Anderson’s personally annotated scripts and even storyboards for T-Force, a series of Thunderbirds that was never filmed, are included in the consignment, which will go under the hammer in a dedicated auction expected to raise hundreds of thousands of pounds this November at Ewbank’s Auctions in Surrey.
+Production puppets, models of aircraft and other machinery, sets, Gerry Anderson’s personally annotated scripts and even storyboards for T-Force, a series of Thunderbirds that was never filmed, are included in the consignment, which will go under the hammer in a dedicated auction expected to raise hundreds of thousands of pounds on Monday 30th November at Ewbank’s Auctions in Surrey.

 Much of the consignment is linked to the 1980s Terrahawks series, but Captain Scarlet, Thunderbirds and other hit programmes from the Anderson stable are represented in the auction, which will present one of the greatest collections of material from the master of Supermarionation ever put up for sale at one time.

 David Sisson, who runs David Sisson Models, has spent the last 35 years building replica models and restoring original studio props from the shows, as well as writing books and articles on the Anderson phenomenon and appearing on TV as an expert fan.
 He speaks for the huge fanbase, saying: “It’s unique.
 There’ll be a lot of interest.
 Terrahawks has a growing appreciation from the younger generation of Anderson fans.
 When I do my public displays, a lot of these people recognise Terrahawks even when they don’t recognise Thunderbirds.”